Ayzzzzzzzzzzz/pyzulemassinject/README.md

 ## Added Script
+Super simple but helpful script to inject a deb into a folder of ipa files.

 Just install Pyzule as normal, then run the script in Releases Tab, with the command : `python /path_to/pyzulef.py` or `python3 /path_to/pyzulef.py`